Beloit College logo

 1978

-The trustees returned to the two-semester academic program.
+College returned to a two-semester program.

 2023

-School of Business and School of Health Sciences launched (late 2023/early 2024).
+School of Business launched (late 2023), and School of Health Sciences opened (late 2023/early 2024).

 2024